 More Information About Nierembergia

 Nierembergia is a genus of 20 or more herbaceous South American perennials that are related to petunias, tomatoes, and potatoes.
-Nierembergia produces hundreds of penny-sized, cup-shaped flowers on top of a low growing mound of narrow foliage.
+These flowering perennials produces hundreds of penny-sized, cup-shaped flowers on top of a low growing mound of narrow foliage.

-Nierembergia flowers are blue or white, attract butterflies and are produced continuously from spring until frost.
-Nierembergia species are great as groundcovers, container plants, or cascading over a wall.
-Nierembergia is a relatively unknown perennial wildflower genus that deserves much wider use.
-It is usually grown as an annual, although some Nierembergia species are perennial at least to Zone 7.
+Nierembergia flowers are blue or white, attract butterflies, and are produced continuously from spring until frost.
+Nierembergia is a relatively unknown perennial wildflower genus that we believe deserves much wider use.
+It is usually grown as an annual, although some species are perennial at least to Zone 7.

 Nierembergia grows best in full sun and consistently moist, well-drained soil.
-However, when dormant, nierembertia does not like winter moisture and should be kept dry.
-Once established, Nierembergia is drought-tolerant.
-Try massing Nierembergia along a border or on a slope.
-It looks great when combined with thicker textured perennials like echinacea plants, Japanese iris, or eucomis.
-When you're ready to buy nierembergia for your perennial garden, check out our online offering of nierembergia for sale.
+However, when dormant, does not like winter moisture and should be kept dry.
+Once established, it is drought-tolerant.